MaaAssistantArknights/MaaAssistantArknights/docs/en-us/protocol/integrated-strategy-schema.md

         ],
     ```

-### Have a special understanding of an operator’s playing style? -- Refined operation of specific operators
+### Have a special understanding of an operator's playing style? -- Refined operation of specific operators

 Please group this officer separately